 1. Intra-Uterine Devices (IUDs):

-IUD is a small device that does not contain hormones and is placed by a specially trained health provider into your womb to prevent pregnancy.
+IUD is a small device that does not contain hormones.
+A specially trained health provider places it into your womb to prevent pregnancy (contraception).
 This method is very effective and a popular choice for many women with health challenges.
-It starts working immediately it is inserted and stops working once it is removed.
-Most of them can work for up to 10 years but can be removed whenever you like,
+It starts working immediately after the health provider inserts it, and stops working once you remove it.
+Most of them can work for up to 10 years but you can have them removed whenever you like.

 Your Hormonal options: